rydmike/flex_color_scheme/README.md

 for its own fix.
 In cases where Flutter defaults moves in a direction that the same definition is no longer needed in FlexColorScheme, such sub-theme definitions may eventually be removed, **but not without due warning**.

-One current such case is actually the `floatingActionButtonTheme` sub-theme that FlexColorScheme currently creates.
-The used sub-theme does not change current default behavior.
-However, in some earlier versions of Flutter there was a severe deprecation warning if the current sub-theme was not defined.
-(FlexColorScheme actually existed for quite a while before it was published as a package on pub.dev, the current definition is a remnant of that).
-It was recently observed that in current Flutter version, the Flutter SDK default and FlexColorScheme sub-theme now agrees 100% on the design and there is no longer any deprecated warning if the sub-theme is totally removed from FlexColorScheme's theme definition.
-This sub-theme definition is thus no longer necessary and will be removed from FlexColorScheme.
-In this case it will wait until release 2.0.0 (null safe version) that will contain other breaking changes as well.
-Consider this as pre-info of this change though.
+One recent such case was actually the `floatingActionButtonTheme` sub-theme that FlexColorScheme created in earlier versions.
+The used sub-theme did not change Flutter's default behavior.
+However, in some older versions of Flutter there were a severe deprecation warning if the sub-theme was not defined.
+Later it was observed that Flutter SDK default and FlexColorScheme sub-theme now agrees 100% on the design, and there is no longer any deprecated warning if the sub-theme is totally removed from FlexColorScheme's theme definition.
+This sub-theme definition was thus no longer needed and was removed starting from FlexColorScheme
+version 2.0.0-nullsafety.2.

 * **AppBarTheme** in `ThemeData.appBarTheme` is NOT null.
   The actual values are defined to match the offered convenience theming options for the AppBar.
   The property values depend on made configuration choices.
-  When the these matters land in stable [#71184](https://github.com/flutter/flutter/pull/71184) [#72206](https://github.com/flutter/flutter/issues/72206) the implementation will be changed.
-  Some currently defined properties may no longer be required be defined when the new feature for app bar land in stable channel.
-  * TextTheme: A custom textTheme to enable white app bars.
-This one will be removed when above new app bar theming features land in stable channel.
-  * color: *Depends on chosen app bar theme style.*
-  * brightness: : *Depends on chosen app bar theme style.*
+  * backgroundColor: *Depends on chosen app bar theme style.*
+  * foregroundColor: Black if brightness of backgroundColor is light otherwise white.
   * iconTheme: Not null, defines:
     * color: : *Depends on chosen app bar theme style.*
   * actionsIconTheme: Not null, defines:
     * color: : *Depends on chosen app bar theme style.*
   * elevation: *As defined, default is 0*
+  * systemOverlayStyle: *A custom SystemUiOverlayStyle is defined*
+  * backwardsCompatibility: `false`

 * **BottomAppBarTheme** in `ThemeData.bottomAppBarTheme` is NOT null.